KelSolaar/sIBL_GUI/support/documentation/sphinx/source/resources/pages/components.rst

 | ..  image:: ../pictures/sIBL_GUI_ScriptEditor.jpg            |
 +--------------------------------------------------------------+

-| The *Script Editor* component allows directly interaction with *sIBL_GUI* through scripting.
+The *Script Editor* component allows directly interaction with *sIBL_GUI* through scripting.
 It provides various code input acceleration mechanism like basic autocompletion, syntax highlighting, etc ...
 A status bar widget displays various informations about the currently edited document and allows language grammar change.

 | Languages support is provided using custom grammars files but mechanism will be replaced by *Textmate* compliant system in the future.
 | *sIBL_GUI* logging messages and commands execution results are displayed in the upper pane.
+| By default the *Script Editor* component is using tabs characters to indent lines, at the moment there are no exposed methods to use spaces instead.

+Interactions:

+-  **Language Combo Box**: Switches the current editor language.
+-  **Drag’n’drop**:

+   -  Drag’n’dropping an IBL Sets or Templates selection into the *Script Editor* component will open their associated files.
+   -  Drag’n’dropping any other type of file on *sIBL_GUI* will open it in the *Script Editor* component.

 Menus Bar: